Hosting and bandwidth provided by MacAce.net.

 |Photo Support:||The iPod nano (7th Gen) models are sync iPod-viewable photos in "JPEG, BMP, GIF, TIFF, PSD (Mac only), and PNG formats."|

 |Video Support:||Apple reports that the iPod nano (7th Gen) models support "H.264 video, up to 1.5 Mbps, 640 by 480 pixels, 30 frames per second, Low-Complexity version of the H.264 Baseline Profile with AAC-LC audio up to 160 Kbps, 48kHz, stereo audio in .m4v, .mp4, and .mov file formats; H.264 video, up to 2.5 Mbps, 640 by 480 pixels, 30 frames per second, Baseline Profile up to Level 3.0 with AAC-LC audio up to 160 Kbps, 48kHz, stereo audio in .m4v, .mp4, and .mov file formats; MPEG-4 video, up to 2.5 Mbps, 640 by 480 pixels, 30 frames per second, Simple Profile with AAC-LC audio up to 160 Kbps, 48kHz, stereo audio in .m4v, .mp4, and .mov file formats."

-The iPod nano (7th Gen) does not have a video camera.
+The iPod nano (7th Gen) models do not have a video camera.

 Global original prices for the iPod nano (7th Gen/2.5" Multitouch) in 24 different countries and territories follow; organized alphabetically by region.
 Please note that prices with an asterisk (*) are bound by carrier contractual obligations.

 For global original prices for all iPod, iPhone, and iPad models in one particular country on a single page, please refer to Everyi.com's Global Original Prices section.